experimentalsoundingfinland/experimentalsoundingfinland.github.io/about_en.md

 ---

 ## Rules and criteria
-- All types of public events are allowed (performances, workshops, etc.)
 - No aesthetic filters: 'Sonic communities' are meant here in the widest possible understanding, such as:
   - Experimental
   - Audio-visual